 Callander

 Callander is a small town often called the gateway to the Highlands, and a popular stop for those returning to Edinburgh.
-It is a good place for a coffee break and a walk along the River Teith.
-The Bracklinn Falls are a popular short walk from town.
+It is a good place for a 30-minute coffee break and a walk along the River Teith.
+The Bracklinn Falls are a popular short walk from town if you have an extra hour.

 On our first trip, our guide Ross told us that the phrase “armed to the teeth” is said to have originated here, when Highlanders were asked to surrender their weapons before crossing the River Teith to trade with the Lowlanders.